The Evolution of Baking and Pastry

 There are a lot more now.
 A large segment is the world of cafés, from casual to upscale.
 So baking and pastry students need to know how to make savory items as well as pastries, ice creams, and breads.
 And they also need entrepreneurial skills.
-Our curriculum addresses those needs, with the bachelor’s degree in food business management and the Café Savory Production class at the associate degree level.
+The curriculum addresses those needs, with the bachelor’s degree in food business management and the Café Savory Production class at the associate degree level.

 Why is science so important in baking and pastry?

 Science is a big, broad term.
 In baking and pastry, it’s about identifying ingredients and understanding their values, reactions, and purposes.
 Why do you add them?
 What’s the meaning behind each of them?
-Our Baking Ingredients and Equipment Technology course addresses this; it’s our “how baking works” class.
+The Baking Ingredients and Equipment Technology course addresses this; it’s the “how baking works” class.
 We discuss the functions of yeast, sugars, dairy, eggs, flour, nuts, oils, fats, and chemical leaveners—how they work in recipes and why.

 What’s going on with 3D printing?

-3D printing has expanded at the college; we’ve got both a powder-based printer and system as well as one for chocolate, and we’re using them to create experiences in desserts that enhance our current lineup.
+3D printing has expanded; we’ve got both a powder-based printer and system as well as one for chocolate, and we’re using them to create experiences in desserts that enhance our current lineup.
 For example, a dessert served in the American Bounty Restaurant would traditionally be covered with a metal cloche; we’re experimenting with making the cloche with sugar, so you could eat it along with the dessert.
 The same applies to desserts served in a glass—we can print the glass from sugar.
 And we’re using 3D printing to create intricate cake decorations that, under time constraints, would otherwise be very difficult to make.